 Who can apply for Inside Look?

-Applicants must be continuing their studies beyond the summer of 2019; this can be in your current degree or a different one.
-For example, if you will graduate from your master’s degree before Summer 2019, but will go on to do a PhD, then you would be eligible to apply.
+Applicants must be continuing their studies beyond the summer of 2021; this can be in your current degree or a different one.
+For example, if you will graduate from your Master's degree before Summer 2020, but will go on to do a PhD, then you would be eligible to apply.

-Inside Look has an ambitious agenda of technical talks, coding workshops and more.
-You will get the chance to engage one-on-one with engineers from many different backgrounds, and learn about the life of a PhD Googler, and how engineers with PhDs apply their experience to a wide variety of product areas and teams at Google, including those outside of their academic research area.
-Additionally, some sessions will group students based on degree level and/or area of interest, with the content tailored to the audience.
+Yes — many sessions will be relevant to PhD students, and you will get the chance to engage one-on-one with engineers from many different backgrounds.
+Googlers with PhDs go on to apply their experience to a wide variety of Product Areas and teams at Google, including those outside of their academic research area.

 We'd love to hear from you!
 Email us at email@example.com.

 - Applicants must be a current student pursuing a Bachelor’s, Master’s or PhD degree at a university in Europe, the Middle East or Africa.

 - Applicants must have an expected graduation date after August 2021, including applicants graduating in 2020 from one degree program, but planning to continue with further education the following year.

 - Google employees are not eligible to apply.

 - Persons who are (i) citizens, nationals, or permanent residents of embargoed territories, (ii) ordinarily resident in embargoed territories, or (iii) otherwise prohibited by applicable export controls and sanctions programs are not eligible to apply for this program.

 - Applicants must be 18 years of age or older as of 24th August 2020.